kyma-project/kyma/docs/kyma/14-04-common-errors.md

   ```
   helm ls --tls
   ```
   A high number of revisions may suggest that a component was reinstalled several times.
-If a release has the status different to Deployed, the component wasn't installed.
+If a release has the status different to `Deployed`, the component wasn't installed.

 2. Get component details:
   ```
   helm status {RELEASE_NAME} --tls
   ```
-  Pods with not all containers in READY state might be the cause of the error.
+  Pods with not all containers in READY state can cause the error.

 3. Get the deployed jobs:
   ```
   kubectl get jobs --all-namespaces
   ```
-  Jobs that are not completed might be the cause of the error.
+  Jobs that are not completed can cause the error.

 ## Installation fails without an apparent reason